Opzet/SoftwareLicenseManager/README.md

 Want to sell desktop software (e.g. DotNet C# winform) and activate it via a key, this is how I did it.
+Port of License Keys API client used to activate, validate and deactivate your license keys from https://github.com/10quality/license-keys-php-client/blob/v1.0/src/Client.php

 You can utilise the themes/pluging license architecture, labels are set as 'domain' rather than 'desktop/install' etc but thats just semantics.

 There is alot on wordpress themes and plugins licensing to allow code restrictions easily, this is an example of how to do it for a desktop application.

 ## Infrastructure